Lady Vic: Powers and abilities

-Elaine is a highly skilled martial artist and athlete, and equally skilled with firearms.
+Lady Vic is a highly skilled martial artist and athlete, and equally skilled with firearms.
 She has a sentimental preference for a collection of antique weapons handed down by her ancestors, souvenirs of their colonial exploits: a matched pair of katar (कटार), a Japanese katana, a Thuggee strangling cloth, a Maasai javelin, and a Webley revolver.

-Of the mercenaries regularly employed by Blockbuster, Elaine is one of the most skilled, certainly more skilled than Brutale, Stallion, or Electrocutioner.
-Though usually not on the level of opponents such as Nightwing or Batman, she has nearly beaten Nightwing.
-When Blockbuster decided to test Shrike's abilities by pitting him against all of his regular assassins at once, Elaine lasted the longest and was the only one to actually inflict a wound on him, almost killing him, before being knocked out.
-She also nearly defeated Nightwing in their first fight and had an upper hand in the battle.
-She also effortlessly defeated Tarantula in two separate encounters.
-These feats place Lady Elaine Marsh-Morton among the best martial artists in the DC universe.
+When Blockbuster decided to test Shrike's abilities by pitting him against all of his regular assassins at once, Vic lasted the longest and was the only one to actually inflict a wound on him, almost killing him, before being knocked out.
+Vic also nearly defeated Nightwing in their first fight and had an upper hand in the battle.

-Lady Vic also has qualities of determination and ruthlessness that set her apart from the others.
-Possibly this is because she desperately needs the money she earns for the sake of her family's continued standing and honor.
-As mentioned above, she was more than willing to kill a young girl to get paid; during the Hunt for Oracle storyline, when Black Canary escaped from a plane in which she was being held prisoner, Lady Vic astonished her by leaping into the sky after her without a parachute.

-Other versions

-Flashpoint

-In the Flashpoint universe, Lady Vic joined with the Amazons' Furies.

 In other media

 Lady Vic appears in a self-titled episode of Titans, portrayed by Kimberly-Sue Murray.